-MATH 3003 Transition to Advanced Mathematics 3/0/3

-Prerequisite: MATH 2644 with a minimum grade of C or MATH 2853 with a minimum grade of C
+MATH 3003 Transition to Advanced Mathematics 3/0/3 Prerequisite: MATH 2644 with a minimum grade of C

 A transition course to advanced mathematics.
 Topics include logic, set theory, properties of integers and mathematical induction, relations, and functions.

 MATH 3063 Applied Statistics 3/0/3